 As a parent or guardian of a Ringling student, you have a lot of questions.
 We are here to provide you with accurate, up-to-date information about Ringling College and programs, resources, policies, and procedures offered.
-Here, you'll find information about upcoming events and services for parents who want to get involved.
-Thank you for your active involvement with Ringling College of Art and Design and for trusting your son or daughter's care to us!
+Here, you'll find information as well about engagement with our Parents’ Association.
+Thank you for your active involvement with Ringling College of Art and Design and supporting your student’s educational experience with us!
 For questions or comments, contact email@example.com.
-Parent & Family Newsletters Register here to received the Parent Newsletter via email.

 Welcome, Parents and Families!

 As a parent or guardian of a Ringling student, you have a lot of questions.
 We are here to provide you with accurate, up-to-date information about Ringling College and programs, resources, policies, and procedures offered.
-Here, you'll find information about upcoming events and services for parents who want to get involved.
+Here, you'll find information as well about engagement with our Parents’ Association.

-Thank you for your active involvement with Ringling College of Art and Design and for trusting your son or daughter's care to us!
+Thank you for your active involvement with Ringling College of Art and Design and supporting your student’s educational experience with us!

 For questions or comments, contact firstname.lastname@example.org.